 Yes.
 The CRA Center future land use designation, directed to the urbanized core of the Old Palm City CRA, permits 15 dwelling units per acre.
 Additionally, in recognizing the benefits of mixed-use development patterns (a mix of compatible uses within walking distance of each other) and not limiting development incentives or flexibility to mixed-use projects (planned and approved as a single project), this amendment will help remediate an existing development pattern.
+The CRA Neighborhood future land use designation permits up to 10 dwelling units per acre, an increase from that permitted by the Low Density Residential future land use designation (5 dwelling units per acre) or the Medium Density Residential future land use designation (8 dwelling units per acre), which are the existing predominate future land use designations.
 The amendment discourages the proliferation of urban sprawl.

-In conclusion, this proposed amendment of the FLUM discourages urban sprawl.
+In conclusion, the proposed amendment meets 7 of the 8 criterion and therefore discourages urban sprawl.